zoenkatz/otonomo-exercise/README.md

 - `Button`
 - `Checkbox`
 - `Input`
-- `EventNotification` - this is a styled box that contains car events
+- `EventNotification` - this is a styled box that contains a car event

 You can play with the components by running `npm run storybook`

 ## App Mockup
 We really recommend you to focus on the app functionality rather than styling.
-After everything is working, it'd be great if you can add some styling (just a
+After everything is working, it'd be great if you can add some styling (just a bonus)

 That's it, it should take no more than an hour or two, good luck!